 In the context of assessing hardship, “and” does not mean “plus” in a mathematical sense.

-Earlier, I presented three graphs of hardship severity which show the terminology used by courts to describe various degrees of hardship ranging from ordinary hardship to unconscionable hardship.
+In an earlier article, I presented three graphs of hardship severity which show the different terminology used by courts to describe various degrees of hardship ranging from ordinary hardship to unconscionable hardship.

 The degrees of severity suffered by an immigrant’s relative cannot be added like 2 + 2 = 4.

 Logically speaking, whatever terms are used to describe the relative degrees of hardship, the maximum severity of an immigrant family’s hardship cannot exceed 100%.

 Hence, to interpret “and” in a mathematical manner is disingenuous.
 Such an approach leads to a hardship standard greater than 100%.